zhuzhuor/jist/README.md

 It is recommended to upload jist.html and necessary files to your own servers, such as [AWS S3](http://aws.amazon.com/s3/) or [GitHub Pages](http://pages.github.com/).
 You can modify the variables in the header of jist.html to pass the jsondns look-up process.

-## Disadvantage

-The biggest drawback of this AJAX-based web app might be it is bad for SEO, which means the contents of web pages may not be indexed by search engines.

-Unless you want to hide some of your contents from search engines, it is not recommended to use jist.in as your own websites, including personal blogs.

 ## Dependencies

 * [Bootswatch Readable](http://bootswatch.com/readable/) -- CSS style for legibility